fumes/fumes.jekyll/_posts/2010-05-27-aqua-island.markdown

 - water
 license: CC_BY
 thumb: aquaisland.jpg
-extract: Perception is what reality reflects.
+excerpt: Perception is what reality reflects.
 What we know about the world has come to us bouncing his way into our senses.
 ---